Authors: Denise Mauzy & Bruce Bull, DaSy

 Partners should discuss their respective staff members’ expertise in managing and performing the data linking and identify resources each partner can contribute to the data linking effort.

 After exploring these five considerations, the partners can better assess their potential to link data.
-If the partners agree to formalize the data linking partnership and/or continue exploration, they are encouraged to use the Governance of Data Partnerships section of the DaSy Data Governance and Management Toolkit.
+If the partners agree to formalize the data linking partnership and/or continue exploration, they are encouraged to use the DaSy Data Linking Toolkit.

 If one or more partners consider it not feasible at this time but would still like to pursue the opportunity, they are encouraged to set a date to reconvene, undertake work to address barriers, and then meet to discuss progress.